 The History of Mental Health In the Workplace

-As the World Health Organization started investing more into mental health research, awareness of this problem has increased exponentially.
+As the World Health Organization started investing more in mental health research, awareness of this problem has increased exponentially.
 According to WHO, 15% of working-age adults were estimated to have a mental disorder in 2019.

-Furthermore, this problem has only increased in prevalence due to COVID-19.
-According to research by Ginger, 96% of employees stated that COVID-19 was affecting their stress levels.
+Consequently, in 2020, mental health support went from a nice-to-have to a true business imperative, especially as the problem increased in prevalence due to COVID-19.
+According to research by Ginger, 96% of employees stated that COVID-19 affected their stress levels, and additional research indicates that we haven’t recovered.

 a quote from ginger